-If you find that you might be suffering from a gambling addiction, there are plenty of resources to help you on your path to recovery.
+If you find that you might be suffering from a gambling addiction, there are plenty of resources to help you on your path to problem gambling recovery.
 Here are some that might be of use:

 Gamblers Anonymous is an organization founded similarly to Alcoholics Anonymous and Narcotics Anonymous.
 It relies on peer-group discussions and a 12 step program to help addicts recover.
 Gamblers Anonymous relies on slightly different terminology from most mainstream academic organizations, although those organizations do agree that group and peer sharing can be helpful to those navigating gambling addictions.

 The National Council on Problem Gambling offers various resources for those who wish to reach out.
 They have a 24 hour confidential help line, along with the option to talk via text or web chat.
 They also provide other resources to compulsive and problem gamblers to help resolve their issues.
 The National Problem Gambling Helpline is 1-800-522-4700, and you can call to receive a referral throughout the United States.

 This page is not only for the use of those who worry that they themselves have a gambling addiction, but also for those who worry about their friends who may struggle with responsible gambling as well.
 The resources above can be helpful to those who are worried, and it is important to remember that it takes an educated professional to diagnose gambling addiction.
 Still, in cases wh ere worry takes hold, it’s better to be safe than sorry.